Siad Barre: Human rights abuses

 In September 1970, the government introduced the National Security Law No. 54, which granted the NSS the power to arrest and detain indefinitely those who expressed critical views of the government, without ever being brought to trial.
 It further gave the NSS the power to arrest without a warrant anyone suspected of a crime involving "national security".
 Article 1 of the law prohibited "acts against the independence, unity or security of the State", and capital punishment was mandatory for anyone convicted of such acts.

 From the late 1970s, and onwards Barre faced a shrinking popularity and increased domestic resistance.
-In response, Barre’s elite unit, the Red Berets (Duub Cas), and the paramilitary unit called the Victory Pioneers carried out systematic terror against the Majeerteen, Hawiye, and Isaaq clans.
+In response, Barre's elite unit, the Red Berets (Duub Cas), and the paramilitary unit called the Victory Pioneers carried out systematic terror against the Majeerteen, Hawiye, and Isaaq clans.
 The Red Berets systematically smashed water reservoirs to deny water to the Majeerteen and Isaaq clans and their herds.
 More than 2,000 members of the Majeerteen clan died of thirst, and an estimated 50,000 to 200,000 Isaaq were killed by the government.
 Members of the Victory Pioneers also raped large numbers of Majeerteen and Isaaq women, and more than 500,000 Isaaq members fled to Ethiopia.

-Clannism
+In January 1979 Barre ordered the execution of ten sheiks who were arrested for their religious beliefs.
+The religious community had begun to exhibit opposition to Barre's furthered attempt to secularize Somalia.
+This egregious violation of freedom of speech was condemned by Amnesty International.
+Many Somalis believe this event was the tipping point that led to the state's eventual failure.

+Clanism

-After the Ogaden War, Barre adopted a "clannism" ideology and abandoned his "socialist facade" to hold onto power.
+After the Ogaden War, Barre adopted a "clanism" ideology and abandoned his "socialist facade" to hold onto power.
 A 120,000 strong army was built for internal repression of the public and to encourage rural clan based conflicts in addition to urban clan directed massacres by specialised armed forces.
 Barre also singled out the Isaaq clan for a "neo-fascist" type punishment resulting in a "semi-colonial" type subjugation which fuelled collective self assertion to supporters of the Somali National Movement.

 By the mid-1980s, more resistance movements supported by Ethiopia's communist Derg administration had sprung up across the country.
-Barre responded by ordering punitive measures against those he perceived as locally supporting the guerillas, especially in the northern regions.
+Barre responded by ordering punitive measures against those he perceived as locally supporting the guerrillas, especially in the northern regions.
 The clampdown included bombing of cities, with the northwestern administrative center of Hargeisa, a Somali National Movement (SNM) stronghold, among the targeted areas in 1988.
-The bombardment was led by General Mohammed Said Hersi Morgan, Barre’s son-in-law, and resulted in the deaths of 50,000 people in the north.
+The bombardment was led by General Mohammed Said Hersi Morgan, Barre's son-in-law, and resulted in the deaths of 50,000 people in the north.